kmlawson/china-revolutions-mo3337/seminars.md

 **Preparation:**

 * Please continue your work on the Long Essay.
 Again our reading is relatively light this week so make your big push this week.
-The reading is not light next week!
+The reading is not light next week so this is the week to get that first draft done!
 * Choose 2-3 quotations from Mao's red book that we have assigned this week and be ready to say something about what you think is telling about the quote, problematic, or ironic

-**Reading (<150):**
+**Reading (~190):**

 * Charu Mazumadar, [Take this Opportunity](http://www.marxists.org/reference/archive/mazumdar/1966/x01/x01.htm)
 * Elbaum, [Maoism in the United States](https://www.marxists.org/history/erol/ncm-1/maoism-us.htm)
 * [Quotations from Mao Tse Tung](https://www.marxists.org/reference/archive/mao/works/red-book/), (Ch 2, 4, 5-6, and 24)
-* Cook, Mao's Little Red Book: A Global History (Ch 1-2, 15)
+* Cook, Mao's Little Red Book: A Global History (Ch 1-2, 7, 8, 15)
 * Gupta, The Naxalites and the Maoist Movement in India, 157-188
 * Wolin, Wind from the East, 1-21
 * Starn, Maoism in the Andes: The Communist Party of Peru-Shining Path and the Refusal of History, 399-421